Powett/skelet0wn/README.md

 ├── interface.yml
 └── node.py
 ```
-It is advised to respect the same folder organization, but non-python files can be stored elsewhere as long as the filepaths are correctly configured in `node.py`.
+It is advised to respect the same folder organization, but non-Python files can be stored elsewhere as long as the filepaths are correctly configured in `node.py`.

 ##### `Dockerfile`
-Define here the docker image in which to run the tool to be integrated.
+Define here the Docker image in which to run the tool to be integrated.
-- Prefer compact docker images (`alpine`, `kalilinux`) to avoid having too many different images bloating up.
+- Prefer compact Docker images (`alpine`, `kalilinux`) to avoid having too many different images bloating up.
 - Install dependancies, if any

 It is strongly advised to keep the *entrypoint* logic **as set by default**: copying the `./entrypoint.sh` script into the container and using it as entry.

 #### `entrypoint.sh`
-Define here pre-run, run, post-run command(s) to be run in the docker container.
+Define here pre-run, run, post-run command(s) to be run in the Docker container.
 In most cases, the run command should simply be  `./tool $@` (+ stdout redirection if not done by command argument), to ensure proper parameter, status code and task priority handling.

 It is possible to wrap the run command to filter the status code, so as to return non-zero (error) status codes in a more permissive or restrictive way (e.g. in [`Hashcat`](./skelet0wn/limbs/bones/hashcat/node.py)).

 #### `__init__.py`
-Usual python module initializion file, should usually be empty.
+Usual Python module initializion file, should usually be empty.

 #### `interface.yml`
 Describe here the static interface of the tool to be wrapped: